-It is important for us to remember that anyone who is saved is saved because of the grace of God and the saving work of Jesus Christ.
-Like all who have ever lived, except for Jesus the sinless Savior, infants need to be saved.
+After surveying these arguments, it is important for us to remember that anyone who is saved is saved because of the grace of God, the saving work of Jesus Christ and the undeserved and unmerited regenerating work of the Holy Spirit.
+Like all who have ever lived, except for Jesus, infants need to be saved.
 Only Jesus can take away their sin, and if they are saved it is because of His sovereign grace and abounding mercy.
 Abraham said, "Will not the Judge of all the earth do right?"
 (Genesis 18:25).
 We can confidently say, "Yes, He will."
 When it comes to those incapable of volitional, willful acts of sin, we can rest assured God will, indeed, do right.
 Precious little ones are the objects of His saving mercy and grace.